Pediatric Care

 Eustachian tubes are a tunnel between the ear and the throat.
 They are flatter and narrower in kids, setting the stage for viruses and bacteria to get trapped there.

-Dr. Mona, the pediatric expert at Poppins, explains: "Some children are prone to more ear infections than others due to the way their head and ears are shaped.
+Dr. Mona, Chief Medical Officer at Poppins, explains: "Some children are prone to more ear infections than others due to the way their head and ears are shaped.
 If your child has smaller, more horizontal ear canals, they’re more likely to develop fluid after a cold, which can mean an ear infection follows."

 Immune System and Frequent Infections